Interview with Volodymyr Shelukhin | Social sciences are useful for consolidating democracy and overcoming the legacy of totalitarianism

 One possible solution is through interdisciplinary collaboration.
 This topic provides a good foundation.
 For example, the Russian invaders are doing the same thing in the occupied territories as they do in museums: they are destroying and expropriating Ukrainian heritage.
 In my opening essay at the conference, I mentioned the case of Mykola Ziber.
 We need to make the remarkable texts of early Ukrainian sociologists public and accessible to a global audience.

 It will be epistemologically ineffective if we explain Ukrainian studies in terms of philology, journalism, and general history.
 Analogously, we cannot simply translate fiction and current nonfiction into English and think that translations of war-oriented nonfiction will fully represent the Ukrainian voice in the world.
-But, for example, Podolynsky’s translations will represent.
-The war and its pains for decades after, unfortunately, will be forgotten.
+For example, translating Podolynsky to represent Ukraine and its pains for decades after this war will unfortunately not work and will be forgotten.
 It is not enough to represent the tragedy of the war, it is also essential to integrate Ukrainian heritage into established and enduring intellectual traditions recognized worldwide.
 This is a completely different challenge.

 We need to integrate studies of the history of Ukrainian sociology and social thought into global discussions and create a relatively stable network of researchers from different fields on this issue.
 I believe the conference was a good beginning and may start to effectively contribute to contemporary theoretical discussions.